akka/akka/akka-docs/rst/java/serialization.rst

 .. warning::

-   We only recommend using the config option turned on when you're running tests.
+   We recommend having these config options turned on **only** when you're running tests.
+Turning these options on in production is pointless, as it would negatively impact the performance of local message passing without giving any gain.
-   It is completely pointless to have it turned on in other scenarios.

 Programmatic
 ------------